 It's been popular lately to assign a color theme to a wedding and ask your guests to dress in the color of your choice.
 "White weddings," where everybody (the wedding party and guests) wears white, are also trendy, especially in tropical destinations.
-My clients who have had color-themed weddings all said they did it for the monochrome pictures, which they've seen featured everywhere and loved.
+In my experience as a wedding planner, my clients who have had color-themed weddings all said they did it for the monochrome pictures, which they've seen featured everywhere and loved.

-However, there are some realities to a "white wedding" that should not be overlooked by the bride and groom when they do their planning.
+However, there are some realities to a "white wedding" that should not be overlooked by the couple when they do their planning.

 First and foremost, you need to make sure that all of the guests understand what the attire is.
 It's never safe to assume anything for a wedding—especially when you're asking literally everyone to break with etiquette and wear the bride's color of the day to her wedding.
 While traditionally, putting "formal" or "semi-formal" on the invitation is sufficient guidance, you have to take it a step further when you're telling your guests what color you want them to wear.